Roof Maintenance Advice And Tips For Homeowners

 About The Author

-Massimo Ressa is the Chief Executive Officer of Gustan Cho Associates at Loan Cabin Inc. Massimo Ressa is also a contributing associate editor and writer for Gustan Cho Associates Mortgage And Real Estate Information Center.
+Massimo Ressa is the Chief Executive Officer of Gustan Cho Associates.
+Massimo Ressa is also a contributing associate editor and writer for Gustan Cho Associates Mortgage And Real Estate Information Center.

 Massimo is also an associate moderator for Mortgage Portal the fastest growing real estate and mortgage online forum.
-Billy Stavridis is a former client of Gustan Cho and his passion is to help people.
-Billy Stavridis realizes the importance of helping home buyers who cannot qualify for a home loan by banks and other mortgage companies that have mortgage lender overlays and that is why he joined Gustan Cho and his team of mortgage loan officer who are known for not having lender overlays on mortgage loan programs.
-We are looking forward to the blogs that Billy Stavridis will be publishing in the coming days and weeks.
+Massimo has a passion to help people.
+Massimo Ressa realizes the importance of helping homebuyers who cannot qualify for a home loan by banks and other mortgage companies that have mortgage lender overlays and that is why he joined Gustan Cho Associates and his team of a mortgage loan officers who are known for not having lender overlays on mortgage loan programs.
+We are looking forward to the blogs that Massimo Ressa will be publishing in the coming days and weeks.
 Stay Tuned!!!!!